jatkinson1000/archeryutils/README.md

     jupyter notebook examples.ipynb

 ### License
-Copyright &copy: Jack Atkinson
+Copyright &copy; Jack Atkinson

-archeryutils is distributed under the
+_archeryutils_ is distributed under the
 [MIT Licence](https://github.com/jatkinson1000/archeryutils/blob/main/LICENSE).

 ### Authors and Acknowledgment
 See [Contributors](https://github.com/jatkinson1000/archeryutils/graphs/contributors)
 for a list of contributors towards this project.

-If you use this software in your work, please cite
+If you use this software in your work, please provide visible credit/citation.

-Alternatively,
 [CITATION.cff](https://github.com/jatkinson1000/archeryutils/blob/main/CITATION.cff)
 provides citation metadata, which can also be accessed from [GitHub](https://github.com/jatkinson1000/archeryutils).